According to the National Center for Education Statistics, the average American student spends about 6.5 hours in the classroom each day.

 If you're looking for an alternative to the typical education system, homeschooling can be an option that provides a tailored educational experience!
 Find out the pros and cons of homeschooled education here!

-Most children’s educational lives play out within public school where they can follow the format and make new friends.
-But, it’s easy to forget that homeschooling is an alternative option that can provide educational benefits.
-While it can take work and plenty of dedication, being a student doesn’t have to involve the traditional classroom!
-If you’re considering homeschooling your children, there are many factors to consider before you decide
+Most children’s educational experience happens within public schools where they have plenty of structure, expectations, and opportunities to make new friends.
+But, homeschooling is an alternative option that can provide educational benefits.
+While it can take work and plenty of dedication, being an exceptional student doesn’t have to involve the traditional classroom!
+If you’re considering homeschooling your children, there are many factors to consider before you decide.

 Homeschooling is a pedagogical system in which parents make the choice to educate their children at home.
 The number of homeschoolers has grown tremendously over the years, with an estimated 55 million homeschool students for the 2017-18 school year.
 An estimated 2.56% of all school-aged children are homeschool, but those numbers vary depending on state and grade.

 There is no one reason why parents choose to homeschool their children.
 It can be related to anything from religious beliefs and dissatisfaction with local schools to issues with traditional education.
 Many parents also opt for homeschooling so they can tailor their curriculum to the child's unique learning needs.